-Attendance: Attendance is required for both in-person and remote sessions.
-Your attendance and active participation in every class session is central to your ability to succeed in this course.
-Active participation in workshops and discussions is essential.
+Attendance: Attendance is highly recommended for both in-person and remote sessions.
 Student can earn up to one point per class for attendance and participation (one class on zoom or on campus = one point).
 The Sociology Department in the School of Social Sciences at the University of California San Diego expects students to attend class on time and to stay until the end.
 University of California believes that significant student learning occurs in the classrooms and recognizes the importance of in-class experiences, and if missed by a student even for legitimate reasons, cannot be fully recovered.
 Students are responsible for any missed content, announcements, due dates, homework assignments, date changes, etc. when they miss a class.
 To the extent possible, please inform the instructor if you know ahead of time that you will be absent or late for a class.
 In case of extraordinary circumstances (e.g. serious illness, death in the family, etc.), considerations will be made regarding any assignments that occur in the timeframe of the emergency.
 Please note that the extensions are not guaranteed and will be granted solely at the discretion of the instructor.
-Missing more than two sessions will negatively impact your grade.

-Class participation: Students are expected to participate in workshops, discussions, exercises, and group work to the best of their abilities.
-They are expected to read the articles and listen to the videos or audio files listed as "required" in advance of the session, so that they can use the information in class and actively participate.
+Class participation: Students are expected to participate in discussions, exercises, and group work to the best of their abilities.
+They are expected to read the articles and listen to the videos or audio files listed as "required" in advance of the session, so that they can use the information in class.

 Required readings: All readings and resources will be available on Canvas.
-Students are expected to complete readings before class sessions and engage actively in discussions.
 Complementary readings will be suggested from time to time for students who wish to pursue selected topics in depth.
 Students are encouraged to share other helpful resources with the class.
 Please come to class prepared to critically and actively engage with the assigned texts.

-Individual Reflective discussion post: The reflective discussion post represents a summary of critical thoughts in response to the required readings of each week.
+Reflective discussion post: The reflective discussion post represents a summary of critical thoughts in response to the required readings.
 The purpose of this exercise is to allow students a chance to process weekly class material and to help students to develop questions, comments, or critiques to discuss in class with their peers.
 It will also help the instructor assess students' understanding of materials and readings.
-Students are invited to write one paragraph (100-200 words) that should include 1) a summary of the main argument of at least one required reading of the week and 2) students' opinion of the reading.
+Students are invited to write one paragraph (3-4 sentences) that should include 1) a summary of the main argument and 2) students 'opinion of each assigned reading.
 These do not need to be perfectly written; the substance of ideas is more important than the presentation.
 Students will post a total of 7 times throughout the semester.
 Please post the reflexive discussion post on Canvas by 11:59pm every Monday (from April 7th to June 2nd - Weeks 2 to 9).